 (c) Based on the audit procedures that have been considered reasonable and appropriate in the circumstances, nothing has come to our notice that has caused us to believe that the representations under sub-clause (i) and (ii) of Rule 11(e), as provided under (a) and (b) above, contain any material misstatement.

-Ind AS financial statements the final dividend proposed in the previous year, declared and paid by the Company during the year is in accordance with Section 123 of the Act, as applicable.
+v. (a) As per information and explanation furnished by Management and based on the records of the Company, the dividend proposed in the previous year, declared and paid by the Company during the year is in accordance with Section 123 of the Act, as applicable.

-(b) The Board of Directors of the Company have proposed final dividend for the year which is subject to the approval of the members at the ensuing Annual General Meeting.
-The amount of dividend proposed is in accordance with section 123 of the Act, as applicable.
+(b) The Board of Directors of the Company have proposed a final dividend for the year ended March 31, 2025, which is subject to the approval of the members at the ensuing Annual General Meeting.
+The proposed dividend is in accordance with Section 123 of the Act.

 vi.
-Based on our examination which included test checks, the Company has used an accounting software for maintaining its books of account which has a feature of recording audit trail (edit log) facility and the same has operated throughout the year for all relevant transactions recorded in the software.
+Based on our examination which included test checks, the Company has used an accounting software for maintaining its books of account which has a feature of recording audit trail (edit log) facility and the same has operated throughout the year for all relevant transactions recorded in the software, except that no audit trail is enabled at the database level to log any direct data changes.
 Further, during the course of our audit we did not come across any instance of audit trail feature being tampered with.

 For KALYANIWALLA & MISTRY LLP